kyma-project/kyma/docs/getting-started/11-expose-function.md

 Follow these steps:

-> **CAUTION:** If you have a Minikube cluster, you must first add the IP address of the exposed Service to the `hosts` file on your machine:
+> **CAUTION:** If you have a Minikube cluster, you must first add its IP address mapped to the exposed Kubernetes Service to the `hosts` file on your machine:
 >
 > ```bash
 > echo "$(minikube ip) orders-function.kyma.local" | sudo tee -a /etc/hosts